Cairns bitumen spill

 Environmental impact

-At this stage, fish, crabs and other sealife appear to be in usual abundance and moving around without adverse impact.
+Fish, crabs and other sealife appear to be in usual abundance and moving around without adverse impact.

 Mangrove habitats are very sensitive to any disturbance.
 Expert advice and past experience suggest that large scale contaminant removal is likely to cause disturbance and long-term harm to the mangrove environment.